Iwahori-Hecke algebras acting on tensor space by $q$-deformed letter permutations and $q$-partition algebras: Introduction

 \begin{Theorem}Suppose that $q\in\C$ is a prime power and let $n,r\in\N$.
 Then

 $\square$\end{Theorem}

-The isomorphism in the theorem is obtained utilizing so called Hecke functors, studied in [\cite{dipper1}] and [\cite{dipper2}], which connect the representation theory of finite general linear groups with the representation of Iwahori-Hecke algebras.
+The isomorphism in the theorem is obtained by utilizing so called Hecke functors, studied in [\cite{dipper1}] and [\cite{dipper2}], which connect the representation theory of finite general linear groups with the representations of Iwahori-Hecke algebras.
+These constructions do not work for arbitrary commutative coefficient rings $R$.
+To avoid subtle ring theoretic considerations we restrict the rings $R$ in this part of the paper to be one of the rings in an $l$-modular system for primes $l$ not dividing $q$.

 Halverson and Thiem also generalised the notion of half-integer partition algebra.
-Our approach works for these as well, that is we obtain half integer $q$-partition algebras $\parth$ for arbitrary principal ideal domains $R$ and units $q\in R$.
+Our approach works for this as well, that is we obtain half integer $q$-partition algebras $\parth$ for arbitrary commutative rings $R$ and units $q\in R$.

-Finally we prove that the action of the Iwahori-Hecke algebra on tensor space by $q$-deformed letter permutations satisfies Schur-Weyl duality applying a result of Donkin [\cite{donkin 2}].
-Moreover cellularity of $q$-partition algebras follows most likely by extending Donkin's work [\cite{donkin 1}] to the $q$-deformed situation and this work allows then as well to determine precisely, when the $q$-partition algebra is quasi-hereditary.
+Finally we prove that the action of the Iwahori-Hecke algebra on tensor space by $q$-deformed letter permutations satisfies Schur-Weyl duality applying a result of Donkin [\cite{donkin 2}], provided $R$ is a Dedekind domain or a field.
+Moreover for fields $R$ cellularity of $q$-partition algebras follows most likely by extending Donkin's work [\cite{donkin 1}] to the $q$-deformed situation and this work allows then as well to determine precisely, when the $q$-partition algebra is quasi-hereditary.